-Think lightweight, quick dry pants, loose comfortable shirts and breathable tees.
-Nights and early mornings on the boats can get quite cold, especially in winter so pack some comfortable pants for cooler weather and a warm yet lightweight top or jacket and scarf.
+Think lightweight, quick-dry pants, loose comfortable shirts and breathable tees.
+Nights and early mornings on the boats can get quite cold, especially in winter so pack some comfortable pants for cooler weather and a warm yet lightweight top or light jacket and scarf.

 Dress for Climate and Conditions.

-Obviously, sun protection is paramount in the hot African climate; you should always be prepared with sunscreen, hats and sunglasses during the day, especially on mokoro trips where there is no shade.
+Obviously, sun protection is paramount in the hot African climate; you should always be prepared with sunscreen, hats and a good pair of sunglasses during the day, especially on mokoro trips where there is no shade.

 Malaria in the Okavango Delta

 Northern Botswana and the Okavango Delta is a high malaria risk area.
 The risk of contracting malaria is lower during the winter dry months, but it is still best to take appropriate preventative measures.

 It is recommended to take anti-malaria medication while travelling in any high-risk area, but this is just one measure to reduce risk.
 Bite prevention is still the main defence against contracting malaria.
 Malaria-carrying mosquitos are active between dusk and dawn, so it is important to cover up.

 Aside from using recommended DEET-based insect repellents, mosquito coils and mosquito nets, clothing is significant in keeping mosquitos from biting.

 At night, long-sleeved shirts and pants are important in preventing bites.
 We like the Bugsaway brand of clothing.
 Lightweight, quick-dry, and comfortable, it also offers SPF protection.
 Most importantly, it has an odourless insect shield that repels biting and potentially disease-carrying insects for up to 70 washes.